cicarrascog/ImputeREEapp/README.md

 and the logarithmic regression from [Zhong et al.
 (2019)](https://link.springer.com/article/10.1007/s00710-019-00682-y).

-The app is temporary hosted in shinyapp.io, which has usage limits.
+The app is temporary hosted in shinyapps.io, which has usage limits.
 It is planned to move this App to a more stable server.

-The current version at shinyapp.io only allows to use the Chondrite-Lattice Method.
 You can access to the app using this [link](https://ccarr.shinyapps.io/ImputeREEapp).

 If you want to use this app from your computer, you can clone this repository.
-You’ll need to download R, Rstudio and install the necesary packages.
+You’ll need to download R, Rstudio and install the necessary packages.